The Phantom City: Production

 Ken Maynard had earlier mixed the horror and western genres with his 1926 film The Haunted Ranch, and its success led to The Phantom City.
 Phantom City was regarded as one of Ken Maynard's best silent films, but in 1932 when the film was remade with sound as Haunted Gold (starring John Wayne), the silent version dropped out of circulation.
 Both versions featured African American actor Blue Washington doing his racially offensive "scared Negro" routine.
-The John Wayne remake utilized a lot of stock footage from the Ken Maynard version.
+The John Wayne remake used a much stock footage from the Ken Maynard version.
 Director Rogell later moved into directing television westerns such as Broken Arrow in the 1950s.